-Although we’ve missed out on several expos this year so far thanks to COVID-19, gaming events are continuing online.
-The spring 2020 edition of the Steam Game Festival took place at the end of March with the next event scheduled for early June; and IGN are planning a Summer of Gaming too.
+Although we’ve missed out on a few expos this year so far thanks to COVID-19, gaming events are continuing online.
+The spring edition of the Steam Game Festival took place in March with the next event scheduled for early June; and IGN are planning a Summer of Gaming too.

 LudoNarraCon got there first though.
 Organised by indie label Fellow Traveller, the initial event took place in May last year and was hosted entirely on Steam.
 Forget lengthy queues and deafening noise (not to mention the sweaty bodies): here was a platform which celebrated innovative titles and replicated many of the benefits of a physical experience, but within a digital format.
 It was such a hit with fans of narrative video games that it made a welcome return and took place on 24-27 April 2020.

 I was introduced to Whispers of a Machine after watching a broadcast by Clifftop Games and Faravid Interactive at the last event, and immediately bought the title so I could start playing it the following day.
 I also had the opportunity to play a demo for Neo Cab by Chance Agency and was sucked into its futuristic world of drivers-for-hire and emotional-tracking-devices; along with another for In Other Waters by Jump Over The Age, where you take on the role of the artificial intelligence (AI) rather than the controller.